-Dr. Palmer’s interdisciplinary research focuses on gender-based violence prevention, help-seeking, legal/policy responses to gender-based violence and measurement / methodological issues in research on sensitive topics.
+Dr. Palmer’s interdisciplinary research focuses on gender-based violence prevention, help-seeking, legal / policy responses to gender-based violence, and measurement / methodological issues in research on sensitive topics from an anti-oppression, intersectional, and feminist lens.
 Her dissertation was on bystander intervention in sexual assault and intimate partner violence situations on a college campus.

 She was a post-doctoral associate at the Center on Violence Against Women and Children (VAWC) at the Rutgers University School of Social Work, where she was responsible for analyzing data from an experimental evaluation of a campus-based bystander intervention and sexual violence prevention program.